 Best Runs in Vienna - Donauinsel, Prater and More

 Vienna is one of Europe's top city travel destinations - for both leisure and business travellers.
-While tourists look for the history, the Imperial grandeur, the museums, music and shopping venues, professionals may be in town for one of the many conferences that make the city one of the biggest congress centres in the world, or they may deal with the many international organisations based here.
+While tourists look for the history, the Imperial grandeur, the museums, music and shopping venues, professionals may be in town for one of the many conferences that make the city one of the biggest congress centres in the world, or they may deal with the many international organisations -- from the United Nations to Opec - based here.

 Whatever the reason for your stay, you may want to shake out your legs a little bit as well, and fortunately, Vienna has a lot to offer in that category.
-I've been one of Vienna’s nearly 1.9 million citizens for 12 years now and have been running on roads and trails in and around the city for as long.
-Let me show you around a little bit.
+I've been one of Vienna’s nearly 1.9 million citizens for more than 14 years now and have been running on roads and trails in and around the city for as long.
+Let me show you around.

 Photo Credit: Pixabay, User 12019.